DemoJLU/mygit/readme.txt

 \f0\fs24 \cf0 Git is a distribute version control system.\
 Git is free software distribute under the GPL.
 Git has a mutable index called state.
-Git tracks changes of files.}
+Git tracks changes of files.
+Creating a new branch is quick.}